Dragonmystic707/exalted-reincarnated/docs/Nocturnals.md

 **Fluctuations** By spending a Strife Point, the Nocturnal may temporarily alter the world in a way that still obeys the laws of physics.
-This change should focus on one aspect of the scene that is different, such as "What would this village look like if a historical event happened differently", or "What if this city had a lake".
+This change should focus on one aspect of the scene that is different, such as “What would this village look like if a historical event happened differently”, or “What if this city had a lake”.

 This change follows the same rules and logic as if it were a Project no more than 10PR in cost, and must follow the **Rules of Anachronism.**